Pelvic Health

 1. Individualized Pelvic Floor Exercises

-Customized programs to strengthen or relax pelvic floor muscles as needed.
+Customised programs to strengthen or relax pelvic floor muscles as needed, taking a holistic, whole body approach to rehabilitation of muscle function

-Hands-on techniques combined with biofeedback to enhance muscle awareness and function.
+A range of biofeedback techniques including EMG biofeedback to enhance muscle awareness and function.

-Utilizing these modalities to manage pain and improve muscle activation.
+Utilizing and providing guidance on various modalities to manage pain, improve bladder control or improve muscle activation.

 Conditions we treat